Azure/azure-service-operator/docs/development.md

 1. Clone the repository to your computer.
 Run `go mod download` to download dependencies.
 This may take several minutes.
 2. Ensure you have `Kubebuilder` installed on your computer.
-3. From the root folder of the cloned repository, run the following command
+3. From the root folder of the cloned repository, run the following command:

 ```
 kubebuilder create api --group azure --version v1alpha1 --kind <AzureNewType>